MegansColorado/supervised-learning-casestudy/README.md

 * What performance metric did you use to evaluate the model?
 Why?
 * Based on insights from the model, what plans do you propose to reduce churn?
 * What are the potential impacts of implementing these plans or decisions?
 What performance metrics did you use to evaluate these decisions, why?

-# Plan

-* what is my y variable
-* what is "active"
-* think about process..
-* a pipeline..
-* try diff models and try diff things..
-* grid search
-* keep an eye out for leakage - if cols are na when you are trying to predict

-1. Perform any cleaning, exploratory analysis, and/or visualizations to use the provided data for this analysis.
-2. Build a predictive model to help determine the probability that a rider will be retained.
-3. Evaluate the model.
-Focus on metrics that are important for your statistical model.
-4. Identify / interpret features that are the most influential in affecting your predictions.
-4. Discuss the validity of your model.
-Issues such as leakage.
-For more on leakage, see this essay on Kaggle, and this paper: Leakage in Data Mining: Formulation, Detection, and Avoidance.
-4. Repeat 2 - 5 until you have a satisfactory model.
-4. Consider business decisions that your model may indicate are appropriate.
-Evaluate possible decisions with metrics 4. that are appropriate for decision rules.

 hypotheses we had:
 1. if rating goes down, maybe will churn